Pilatus PC-6 Porter: Development

 The Porter was also manufactured under license by Fairchild Hiller in the United States.
-Roughly 100 of these licence-produced aircraft would be completed, being mainly purchased by civil operators within the US.
+Roughly 100 of these license-produced aircraft would be completed, being mainly purchased by civil operators within the US.
 A number of Fairchild Hiller-built PC-6s were also procured for military operations during the Vietnam War.
-It received the designation AU-23A Peacemaker for service with the U.S. Air Force.
-The Peacemaker was fitted with a side-firing 20mm XM-197 Gatling cannon, four wing pylons and a centre fuselage station for external ordnance.
+It received the designation AU-23A Peacemaker for service with the US Air Force.
+The Peacemaker was fitted with a side-firing 20 mm XM-197 Gatling cannon, four wing pylons, and a centre fuselage station for external ordnance.
 However, the AU-23A proved to be troublesome in service.
-All of them were returned to the continental U.S. and placed into storage after only a single year of operation.
+All of them were returned to the continental US and placed into storage after only a single year of operation.
 In 1979, a pair of UV-20s were assigned to the aviation detachment of the Berlin Brigade in Germany due to their suitability for operating within the heavily restricted airspace; they were fitted for carrying either cargo, up to eleven passengers, or three litters with four medical attendants.

-After nearly 600 deliveries in six decades including about 90 Fairchild-Hiller built and 425 PT6-powered, but only 52 in the last ten years, Pilatus will close the orderbook from summer 2018 and will roll off the last one in early 2019 while parts production will continue for at least 20 years.
+After nearly 600 deliveries in six decades, including about 90 Fairchild-Hiller built and 425 PT6-powered, but only 52 in the last ten years, Pilatus will close the order book from summer 2018 and will roll off the last one in early 2019, while parts production will continue for at least 20 years.

 Due to pandemic delays, the last PC-6 Porter was instead delivered in December 2022 after 604 produced in 63 years.